reportportal/service-ui/app/docs/10-localization.md

 Localization message id format: `ComponentsName.elementName` (for example FiltersPage.addFilterButton)

-If you can't find some keys required for your developing component please contact [Yauheniya Labanava](https://telescope.epam.com/who/Yauheniya_Labanava).
+If you can't find some keys required for your developing component please contact Business Analyst.

 Localization workflow is: